Clean and Press

 Use strict press, no leg drive.

-Common Clean and Press mistakes
+What are common Clean and Press mistakes to avoid?

 Pressing before stabilizing rack position.